mark-omarov/mark-omarov/README.md

 - 🤷‍♂️ Besides software engineering, I'm interested in cybersecurity and computer networks;
 - ✍️ Have a few published articles;

-Want to see more metrics?
+Want to see more public-only metrics?
 Check out at [Metrics Insights](https://metrics.lecoq.io/insights?user=mark-omarov)